acandelp/Logging-training/session1.md

 **Installation**
 ##### - Common issues
-- Logs are not in Kibana
+- The customer cannot see the logs in Kibana
 - Logs are delayed in Kibana
 - Collector alerts
 - Cronjobs are not working properly